Kurokishi592/Falcon/README.md

 # CP2106-Orbital-Falcon
 A vision-based dynamic landing system for drones (UAVs) on moving platforms autonomously, using real-time AprilTag detection and comes with a GUI.
 Ideal for Raspberry Pi and compatible with Linux, macOS, and Windows.

-Download the pdf "recursive tag id 0 1 2" to test the apriltag detection yourself!
-After starting the camera feed on FALCON, display the tag in front of your feed (perhaps using your phone screen) and FALCON will reflect an overlay to show detection.
-- Ensure that the tag is fully displayed on your separate screen
-- Zoom in on the pdf.
-The recursive tag, as the name suggests, has tags placed within tags
-- It is robust to rotation of up to 80 degrees, try it yourself.

 # FALCON Setup Instructions
 1. Download the Project
 ```bash